knarbmakes/ifworldscollide/README.md

 ## Formations and Training

 When activating a Formation of units, the units must be within base contact (with allowances for wide miniatures) of each other and have the same training.
 Training is a set of faction specific tags that decide what units can activate together in formation.
+Units within a formation do not have to be in base contact with every other unit, they just have to be one continuous group.

 Units with the Support Training type can activate with any Formation, regardless of Training Type.
-These units generally provide buffs and other support to units they activate with.
+These units generally provide buffs and other support to units.

 Finally, if a unit with Leadership Training is a part of the Formation, you may ignore the Training requirements when building the Formation.
 The leader is able to coordinate any and all training types together as long as they form base contact.

 ## Using Tactics

 At the beginning of each activation, before any movement, attacks or abilities, the player may choose a single tactic to use.
-Select an tactic from your faction sheet and roll the knack check trying to meet or exceed the knack score for the tactic selected.
+Select a tactic from your faction sheet and roll the specified knack check, trying to meet or exceed the score for the tactic selected.
 See Knack Rolls below for additional details.

 If successful, the effects apply to all units in the current activation.
 If the knack check is failed, all units in the current activation suffer the penalties listed on the current round's Environment Effect under Tactic Penalties.

-After applying the boon or penalty as needed, you may continue to take your unit(s) actions.
+After applying the boon or penalty, you may continue to take your unit(s) actions.

 ## Unit Actions